oscdoctest/Qi-Docs/docs/indexes.rst

 Indexes
 =======

-Indexes are used to speed up search requests and to order the results of searches.
-Indexes rely on a key, which is a property or collection of unique properties.
-In Qi, a key of a QiType is also an index.
-The key is often referred to as the “primary index.” while all other Indexes are referred to as secondary indexes or secondaries.
+Indexes are used to speed up search and to order the results of searches.
+A key is used to uniquely identify a record within a collection of records.
+Keys are unique within the collection.

+In Qi, the key of a QiType is also an index.
+The key is often referred to as the “primary index,” while all other indexes are referred to as secondary indexes or secondaries.

-A QiType that is used to define a QiStream must also specify its key.
+A QiType that is used to define a QiStream must specify its key.
 When inserting data into a QiStream, every key value must be unique.
 Qi will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.

 In .NET, the property of a type is identified by using either an OSIsoft.Qi.QiMemberAttribute and setting its IsKey property to true or by using the System.ComponentModel.DataAnnotations.KeyAttribute.
 In the QiType, the Property or Properties representing the key have their QiTypeProperty.IsKey field set to true.

 Secondary indexes are defined on QiStreams and are applied to a single property.
 You can define many Secondary indexes.
-In addition, secondary indexes need not be unique.
+In addition, secondary indexe values need not be unique.

 Compound Indexes